-A high energy chicken treat your flock will love: Poultry Protein Platter.
+A high-protein chicken treat your flock will love: my Poultry Protein Platter.

 An important note about concentrated high protein treats.